 Depth ≈ Upper base length

-(1) When glass fiber reinforced grades are molded, materials for hot tips and manifolds must be carefully selected, so that serious abrasion by the glass fibers may not take place.
+(1) When glass fiber reinforced grades are molded, materials for hot tips and manifolds must be carefully selected so that serious abrasion by the glass fibers does not occur.

 (2) It is necessary to avoid discoloration and deterioration of the resin caused by additional residence time in hot tips and manifolds.